Series · Terraform Agents · Chapter 7

 Logs to SLS, traces to ARMS, metrics to CloudMonitor — all provisioned in HCL so a new env comes pre-instrumented.
 The four alarms that actually catch real incidents and the SLS-driven cost dashboard that tells you which agent is burning your budget before payday.

 Agents are non-deterministic, multi-step, and call expensive APIs.
-The combination means you cannot debug them after the fact unless you instrumented them on day one.
-This article wires three pipelines through Terraform — logs, traces, metrics — into a unified dashboard, then layers four alarms that have actually fired and saved my projects in production.
+This combination means you can’t debug them after the fact unless you instrumented them from the start.
+This article sets up three pipelines through Terraform — logs, traces, and metrics — into a unified dashboard, adds six SLS queries to solve real incidents, and sets up four alarms that have actually fired and saved my projects in production.

-By the end you have one DingTalk channel that pings before the bill explodes, the latency dies, the error rate spikes, or some agent starts looping on itself.
+By the end, you’ll have a DingTalk channel that alerts you before the bill explodes, latency increases, the error rate spikes, or an agent starts looping on itself — plus SLO budgets that turn operational feelings into data.

 Three signals, three pipelines: logs, traces, metrics